jokerclay/makefile_learn/01_count_f_words/readme.md

-# combine file in makefile
+# combine files in makefile

 ```makefile